gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 is given that specifies an inappropriately aligned address value, then the program execution is erroneous.

-Since this source of erroneous behavior can have unfortunate effects, GNAT checks (at compile time if possible, generating a warning, or at execution time with a run-time check) that the alignment is appropriate.
+Since this source of erroneous behavior can have unfortunate effects on machines with strict alignment requirements, GNAT checks (at compile time if possible, generating a warning, or at execution time with a run-time check) that the alignment is appropriate.
 If the run-time check fails, then `Program_Error` is raised.
 This run-time check is suppressed if range checks are suppressed, or if the special GNAT check Alignment_Check is suppressed, or if
 `pragma Restrictions (No_Elaboration_Code)` is in effect.
+It is also suppressed by default on non-strict alignment machines (such as the x86).

 Finally, GNAT does not permit overlaying of objects of controlled types or composite types containing a controlled component.
 In most cases, the compiler